 - Check the quality of your contacts.
 Are there more valid/relevant contacts that can be added into the account, or less valid/relevant contacts that can be deleted?

 - Adjust your sender information and signature.
 Try different sender emails (avoid using emails with usernames like info@ or marketing@) and make your signature as human-sounding as possible.

 - Send to segmented lists.
-Segmenting lists allows you to tailor content and offers by service, demographic, engagement, and where customer is in lifecycle, ensuring that the campaign you are sending is relevant to the audience receiving it.
+Segmenting lists allows you to tailor content and offers by service, demographic, engagement, and where the customer is in the Customer Lifecycle, ensuring that the campaign you are sending is relevant to the audience receiving it.

 - Reduce your sending frequency.
 If your contacts feel they are being blasted with emails, they are bound to stop opening them.
 If you are sending many campaigns at once, consider reducing automated sending for specific lists or temporarily pausing them.